68 comments

 Quote: Doliva63

-Dzhanibekov, it seems, flew purely in the interests of Moscow Region, didn't he?
-Well, except in this case.
+Dzhanibekov, it seems, flew strictly in the interests of the Ministry of Defense, right?
+Well, except for this case.

 Always then flew primarily in the interests of Moscow Region.
 And CPC them.
 Gagarin was a military unit.
 It was civilian astronauts who were always "in the appendage" to the military.